json-schema-org/website/CONTRIBUTING-docs.md

 1.Understand the Scope: Identify the purpose of the test and the specific functionality it should validate.

--`For new features, write tests that cover all potential scenarios`.
+- `For new features, write tests that cover all potential scenarios`.

--`For bug fixes, include regression tests to prevent reoccurrence`.
+- `For bug fixes, include regression tests to prevent reoccurrence`.

 2.Structure Your Test Cases: A well-structured test includes the following: